chelseyachubb/100daysofcode/README.md

 ## Day 1 : Functions

 I'm starting a bit in the middle of my learning journey, so my first day will reflect that pretty heavily.
-So far I've been working on Codeacademy's Create a Backend App with JS, [here](https://www.codecademy.com/learn/paths/create-a-back-end-app-with-javascript)
+So far I've been working on Codeacademy's Create a Backend App with JS, [here](https://www.codecademy.com/learn/paths/create-a-back-end-app-with-javascript).
+Here's what I'm covering today:
-- Paramaters
+- Parameters
 - Arguments
 - Default Parameters
 - Return